Strong Evidence Against a Statistically Isotropic Universe

 \para{The anomalies.} Broadly, the CMB anomalies are statistics other than the $C_\ell$ that have values far into the tails of their distribution in the ensemble of \LCDM\ realizations.
 Many statistics have been studied and many have been found to be anomalous, i.e., have a small $p$-value.
 Typically the anomalous statistics that get reported have $p$-values less than a few percent, though none have individual $p$-values smaller than approximately $10^{-4}$.

-Each of these anomalies is evidence against the validity of \cref{eqn:SIexpectations}, i.e., against statistical isotropy of the Universe.
+Each of these anomalies provides evidence against the validity of \cref{eqn:SIexpectations}, i.e., against statistical isotropy and, or, the Gaussianity of the Universe.
 However, they are all \textit{a posteori} -- invented after looking at the data set in which they were first found to be anomalous.
 This situation has led to something of a standoff -- there are now many examples of anomalies that cast statistical isotropy into doubt; however, there is not yet a comprehensive fundamental model that post-dicts these anomalies and makes other testable predictions.
 (Cosmic topology may be an exception \cite{COMPACT:2022gbl}.)
-Further, some of us have argued that physical models for anomalies are likely to make certain generic testable predictions for CMB polarization~\cite{Dvorkin:2007jp,Yoho:2015bla} and other observables \cite{Yoho:2013tta,Copi:2013cya}.
+Further, some have argued that physical models for anomalies are likely to make certain generic testable predictions for CMB polarization~\cite{Dvorkin:2007jp,Yoho:2015bla,Mukherjee:2015wra} and other observables \cite{Yoho:2013tta,Copi:2013cya}.

-Meanwhile, scant attention has been given to the collective statistical strength of the anomalies.
-The authors of \rcite{Muir:2018hjv} did study the correlations of certain CMB anomaly statistics, but their attention was focused on the peaks of those distributions.
-Below, we first recall a selection of four CMB anomalies and then determine the correlation in the tails of their distributions.
-The four statistics we have chosen are not exhaustive.
-We have selected one representative statistic for each of four apparently unrelated phenomena -- lack of large-angle correlations, preference for odd parity, difference between northern and southern hemispheres, and alignment of the quadrupole and octopole.
-We follow closely the choices of \rcite{Muir:2018hjv} so as to ameliorate any suspicion that we have cherry-picked our results, and we refer the reader to \rcite{Muir:2018hjv} for in-depth discussions of many observational and statistical issues associated with these statistics and the maps on which they are calculated.
-Other statistics might certainly be added to this suite (e.g., the ones in \rcite{Yoho:2010pb,Pranav:2023khq}) and might also be found to be largely uncorrelated in \LCDM\ with our four choices, strengthening the case for statistical anisotropy.
+Little attention has been paid to the collective statistical strength of the anomalies.
+The authors of \rcite{Muir:2018hjv} studied the correlations of certain CMB anomaly statistics, but their attention focused on the peaks of those distributions.
+In the following, we first recall a selection of four representative CMB anomalies and then determine the correlation in the tails of their \LCDM\ distributions.

+We selected one representative statistic for each of four apparently unrelated phenomena, namely the lack of large-angle correlations, preference for odd parity, difference between northern and southern hemispheres, and alignment of the quadrupole and octopole.
+We emphasize that the four statistics we have chosen are not exhaustive of the list of all anomalous statistics.
+We closely follow the choices of \rcite{Muir:2018hjv} in order to ameliorate any suspicion that we have cherry-picked our results.
+There is no look-elsewhere penalty to be paid for selecting, unless perhaps we had been careful to choose the most anomalous member of each class.
+We refer the reader to \rcite{Muir:2018hjv} for in-depth discussions of many observational and statistical issues associated with these statistics and the maps on which they are calculated.
+Other statistics might certainly be added to this suite, such as the ones discussed in \rcite{Copi_2004,Land:2005ad,Yoho:2010pb,Chiocchetta:2020ylv,Pranav:2023khq}.